-The women of Edmonton Eskimo football have joined forces with the Royal Alexandra Hospital Foundation to fight ovarian cancer.
-Each year, the green and gold host the Eskimo Women’s Dinner, presented by Prism Flow Products, and raise funds to battle the disease that boasts a 60 per cent mortality rate.
+The women of Edmonton Eskimos football have joined forces with the Royal Alexandra Hospital Foundation to fight ovarian cancer.
+Each year, the green and gold host the Eskimos Women’s Dinner, presented by Prism Flow Products, and raise funds to battle the disease that boasts a 60 per cent mortality rate.

-The Eskimo Women’s Dinner began in 2007 in memory of friend and 21-year Eskimo employee Pam Monastyrskyj, who lost her battle with ovarian cancer two years earlier.
+The Eskimos Women’s Dinner began in 2007 in memory of friend and 21-year Eskimos employee Pam Monastyrskyj, who lost her battle with ovarian cancer two years earlier.
 In 2008, the Edmonton Eskimo Women’s Ovarian Cancer Research Endowment Fund was set up to provide long-term, sustainable funding for researchers at the Lois Hole Hospital for Women.